ldtteam/MinecoloniesWiki/source/items/ancient_tome.md

 </div>
 <br>

-## The Item

-The Ancient Tome is a glowing book that can be dropped by the Barbarians during raids.
+The Ancient Tome is a glowing book that can be dropped by raiders (barbarians, pirates, vikings, egyptian raiders, etc) during raids.
 They are a fairly rare drop though, so don't expect one to drop during every raid.
 The Ancient Tome cannot be crafted and is only available as a drop.
 <br>

-## The Use
+## Using the Ancient Tome

 There are two uses for the Ancient Tome, one use for the player and one for the [Enchanter](../../source/workers/enchanter).
 The player's use is that if you have the Ancient Tome in your inventory, it will glow when there is going to be a raid that night.
 The Enchanter's use is to use the experience they collect from other workers to turn the Ancient Tome into a Book of Enchantment.
 When they do this, it will use up the Ancient Tome.